rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 ## Code Duplication and Cleanup Actions

 1. **Redundant Test Cases**: The `HarmonyGeneratorTest.cpp` and `harmony_generator_tests.cpp` files contain similar test cases for handling empty input vocal tracks and valid input vocal tracks.
-These can be consolidated into a single test file to avoid duplication.
+These have been consolidated into a single test file to avoid duplication.

 2. **Repeated Code in UI Components**: The `MainComponent.cpp` and `HarmonyGenerator.cpp` files both have similar logic for handling UI updates and state management.
 This logic could be refactored into a shared utility function to reduce redundancy.